Erratic Liouvillian Skin Localization and Subdiffusive Transport: Erratic Liouvillian skin localization

-The localization edge changes from left to right as the sign of $h$ is flipped, while the LSE disappears in the reciprocal limit $h_n=0$, as shown in Fig.3.\\ In the disordered and globally-reciprocal system, where each $h_n$ independently takes one of the two values $+h$ or $-h$ with equal probability, the LSE--that is, the boundary accumulation of the equilibrium state and of other Liouvillian eigenvectors -- no longer occurs.
+{ Physically, the quantity $I_{n,m} $ provides a global measure of the spatial localization of all Liouvillian eigenmodes.
+It captures not only the stationary state $\rho^e = r^{(1)}$ but also all decaying modes, weighted equally, thus highlighting lattice sites where the eigenmodes tend to accumulate.
+In this way, $I_{n,m}$ gives a comprehensive overview of the Liouvillian skin effect, showing how both equilibrium and transient dynamics are spatially biased due to the non-reciprocal or disordered hopping.
+This measure is commonly used in the literature to visualize eigenmode boundary localization in non-Hermitian and Liouvillian systems \cite{SK24}.
+As shown in Fig.3, } the localization edge changes from left to right as the sign of $h$ is flipped, while the LSE disappears in the reciprocal limit $h_n=0$. \\ In the disordered and globally-reciprocal system, where each $h_n$ independently takes one of the two values $+h$ or $-h$ with equal probability, the LSE--that is, the boundary accumulation of the equilibrium state and of other Liouvillian eigenvectors -- no longer occurs.
 Instead, one typically observes a disorder-dependent bulk localization, often exhibiting one or several irregular peaks, closely resembling the \emph{erratic skin localization} recently introduced in Ref.~\cite{SK32}.
 This behavior is illustrated in Fig.~4.
 We refer to this disorder-dependent, irregular localization of the stationary state $\rho^e$ as \emph{erratic Liouvillian skin localization}.
 The disappearance of the LSE and the onset of erratic Liouvillian skin localization for the equilibrium state, observed in numerical simulations, can be rigorously understood in the fully dissipative limit $J=0$, where the dynamics reduces to a classical master equation for the populations $P_n(t) = \rho_{n,n}(t)$ (see Appendix B).
 Specifically, the equilibrium populations $P^e_n$ are maximally localized at lattice sites corresponding to the extreme values of the cumulative random variable

-Since each $h_n$ takes $+h$ or $-h$ with equal probability, $X_n$ represents a symmetric random walk on the line.
-Consequently, the equilibrium-state localization is strongly disorder-dependent and closely parallels the erratic skin localization previously predicted in Ref.~\cite{SK32} for the globally reciprocal Hatano-Nelson model.
+Since each $h_n$ takes $+h$ or $-h$ with equal probability, $X_n$ represents a symmetric random walk on the line. { Consequently, the equilibrium-state localization is strongly disorder-dependent and closely parallels the erratic skin localization previously predicted in Ref.~\cite{SK32} for the globally reciprocal Hatano-Nelson model.}